-The following alert has been issued by the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions
+The following alert has been issued by the Department of Fire and Emergency Services (DFES).

 WHAT TO DO:

 - If outside find safe shelter away from trees, powerlines, storm water drains and streams.

 - Close your curtains and blinds, and stay inside away from windows.

 - Unplug electrical appliances and avoid using landline telephones if there is lightning.